pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 Another way we can take advantage of `Default` types is for partial initialization of structs using Rust's struct update syntax.
-We may have a `new` constructor for `Color` which takes every member as an argument:
+We may have a `new` constructor for `Color` that takes every member as an argument:

 ```rust
 impl Color {